litestar-org/litestar/docs/migration/fastapi.rst

 ^^^^^^^^^^^^^^

 FastAPI promotes a pattern of using dependency injection for authentication.
-You can do the same in Starlite, but the preferred way of handling this is extending `AbstractAuthenticationMiddleware <usage/8-security/0-intro.md>`_.
+You can do the same in Starlite, but the preferred way of handling this is extending :doc:`/usage/security/abstract-authentication-middleware`.

 .. tab-set::
     .. tab-item:: FastAPI